bitsofcotton/ddpmopt/README.md

 Sometimes goki_check_cc:collect operation improves output images, this is because we can get curvature of them as continuous part of the whole image context.

+We can do P0DFT before to predict, this can increase some self-similarity based jammers but many of the cost increases, we eliminated this code.

-We are avoiding jammer by PdeltaOnce then, predict invariant can get return something continue result on datastream-prediction inner product.
+We are avoiding jammer by PdeltaOnce then predict by invariant can get return something continue result on datastream-prediction inner product. \[pq\]redg using this.
+This improves finite combinations up to aleph_0 but works very well on some of the soft PRNG tests.
-However, the integrated predvp0 predictor prediction often fails in some tests, even the p1/pp3n \| p0/p0 predictor works well on the meaning of us.
-So this might be came from our systems' infection from deep inside the box.
-Otherwise, this might work well so \[pq\]redg using them.

 # Tips on recursive
 We can use bitsofcotton/goki_check_cc:test.py:\[pq\]redg command to recursive predictions.

+# XXX around predictions
+If input number is smaller than expected and input continuity is almost discontinued, result can be seen as only last small number weighted sum result.
+This is bug and we can correct this by enlarging predv0 unit however this costs huge.
+We're using moderate spec PC around early 2020 laptop, so we cannot endure the result on them so the implementation is excluded but can be specified in the parameters in \[pq\]redg.cc pred... call.

 # Usage:
-    ./predf?gn?([369]-?)?(32|64)?(mp)? <in0.ppm> ...
+    ./predg(32|64)?(mp)? <in0.ppm> ...
-    ./qredf?gn?([369]-?)?(32|64)?(mp)? <in0out.ppm> ...
+    ./qredg(32|64)?(mp)? <in0out.ppm> ...
     ./ddpmopt(32|64)?(mp)? + <in0out.pgm> <in0in.ppm> ... > cache.txt
     ./ddpmopt(32|64)?(mp)? - <in0.ppm> ... < cache.txt
     ./tcont [xyit] <in0.ppm> ...